nathanieloffer/Project-Setup-Script/README.md

 # Project-Setup-Script

-PowerShell script to setup and initialize a new project
+Using PowerShell to perform initial setup of a new project on my local machine